GDGVIT/template/contributing.md

 - Decide which repository to contribute
 - Decide what to contribute
-- Fork the repo then clone it locally
+- Fork the repository then clone it locally
 - Commit your work (You should create a new branch when you're doing development work that is somewhat experimental in nature. )
 - Watch how to make a [Pull Request](https://www.youtube.com/watch?v=RVf9nXslJIc)
 - Congrats 🎉 you have just contributed towards open source!